MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 When a group is restored, the following content is restored:

-- Azure Active Directory (AD) Office 365 groups object, properties and members
+- Azure Active Directory (AD) Office 365 groups object, properties, and members.

 - Group's e-mail addresses.